dalong0514/readnotes/20190106计算原文/2019117Practical-Common-Lisp/2019117Practical-Common-Lisp1101.md

 3Array elements "must" be set before they're accessed in the sense that the behavior is undefined; Lisp won't necessarily stop you.

-4While frequently used together, the :fill-pointer and :adjustable arguments are independent--you can make an adjustable array without a fill pointer.
+4While frequently used together, the :fill-pointer and :adjustable arguments are independent -- you can make an adjustable array without a fill pointer.
 However, you can use VECTOR-PUSH and VECTOR-POP only with vectors that have a fill pointer and VECTOR-PUSH-EXTEND only with vectors that have a fill pointer and are adjustable.
 You can also use the function ADJUST-ARRAY to modify adjustable arrays in a variety of ways beyond just extending the length of a vector.

 5Another parameter, :test-not parameter, specifies a two-argument predicate to be used like a :test argument except with the boolean result logically reversed.
 This parameter is deprecated, however, in preference for using the COMPLEMENT function.
 COMPLEMENT takes a function argu-ment and returns a function that takes the same number of arguments as the original and returns the logical complement of the original function.
 Thus, you can, and should, write this: